JeremiahKaren/35percent.github.io/_posts/2019-03-30-no-room-for-traders-in-the-new-elephant.md

 <img src="http://35percent.org/img/ep-sayer-cgi.jpg" width="600">

 Unlike the other 3 sites, Elephant Park is under Lendlease control, not Delancey or Southwark, so the suspicion is that they have no desire to help Delancey, or Southwark, relocate traders, notwithstanding the [_'imagination, empathy and dedication'_](https://www.lendlease.com/uk/projects/elephant-park/?id=3c8e138c-140a-4268-8cba-199afaec168d) it claims to be bringing to the Elephant & Castle.
-The CGI image suggests that Lendlease's vision doesn't aim to include the likes of Jenny's Burgers or the Sundial Cafe.
+The CGI image above and marketing image below suggest that Lendlease's vision doesn't aim to include the likes of Jenny's Burgers or the Sundial Cafe.

 ![](http://35percent.org/img/spiritofelephant.jpg)
 *Lendlease's new retail units on Sayer Street nearing completion*